elixir-europe/rdmkit/pages/tool_assembly/NO_TSD_assembly.md

 The Norwegian tools assembly for sensitive data offers support with [Data Management Planning](planning) through an [instance of the Data Stewardship Wizard](https://elixir-no.ds-wizard.org) following the guidelines of the major national and European funding bodys.
 Dedicated references guide you through national infrastructure, resources, laws and regulations and also include the [Tryggve ELSI Checklist](https://neic.no/tryggve/links/) for Ethical, Legal and Social Implications.
 Soon you will be able to submit storage request forms for [Data Storage](storage) in TSD with defined access permissions through the Data Stewardship Wizard.

-You can access the [ELIXIR-NO instance of the Data Stewardship Wizard](https://elixir-no.ds-wizard.org) using [ELIXIR AAI](https://elixir-europe.org/services/compute/aai), which can be coupled with the national solution for secure login and data sharing in the educational and research sector [FEIDE](https://www.feide.no/).

 TSD offers [Data Storage](storage) services.
 Moreover, [Processing](processing) and [Analysing](analysing) of data is performed in a safe environment within TSD.
 As a national user, you can access TSD by identifying yourself using the Norwegian [ID-porten](https://eid.difi.no/en/id-porten) system.
 International users can get access by contacting [tsd-contact@usit.uio.no}(mailto:tsd-contact@usit.uio.no).